Should College Admissions Favor Low-Income Applicants?

-This paper investigates the implications of affirmative action in college admissions for welfare, aggregate output, educational investment decisions and intergenerational persistence of earnings.
+College admissions should also base their decisions on applicants' income as affirmative action targeting low-income applicants is a powerful policy to reduce intergenerational persistence of earnings and to improve both welfare and aggregate output.
 We construct an overlapping-generations model in which parents choose how much to invest in their child's education, thereby increasing both human capital and likelihood of college admission.
-Affirmative action improves the pool of admitted students, although it changes incentives towards educational investments.
-We calibrate the model to quantify affirmative action long-run effects.
-We find that affirmative action targeting the bottom quintile of the income distribution is a powerful policy to reduce intergenerational persistence of earnings and improve welfare and aggregate output.
+Affirmative action improves the pool of admitted students, however it distorts incentives towards educational investments.
+Using the model at calibrated parameters, we quantify the long-run effects of optimal income-based affirmative action policies.

 Keywords: Affirmative Action, Intergenerational Mobility, Educational Investment

 JEL Classification: I2, E24, J62